skip-dot/akuselfbot/README.md

 # Questions
 - If there are any questions just open an issue, and I'll answer it whenever I get time.

+# Working On
+- Cogs
+- Error Handlers

 # Akame Bae
 ![Akame](https://i.imgur.com/qV6BhgI.gif)